 The Sculptural work of Alexander Calder, Takis and Donald Judd which showed me that sculpture could move and feel like more than just and object to be reverent of.

-The opulence and elegance of the Vienna secessionist movement, as typified by people like Gustav Klimt and Egon Schiele.
+The opulence and elegance of the Vienna secessionist movement, as typified by Gustav Klimt and Egon Schiele.
 Schiele made me appreciate the angles of human form; John Coplans and Benoit Courti showed me how photography could show humans in ways I had never considered.

 Surrealism in Georgio de Chirico, Max Ernst and René Magritte.
 Appreciating the weird, the humour in art as well as just how much personal perception shapes artistic expression.